Links for Palaeobotanists

 Rob Fensome, Andrew MacRae, and Graham Williams, Project of the Geological Survey of Canada (Atlantic): Dinoflagellate Classification Database (DINOFLAJ).
 DINOFLAJ is a database system containing a current classification of fossil and living dinoflagellates down to generic rank, and an index of fossil dinoflagellates at generic, specific, and infraspecific ranks.

 FOSSILIUM CATALOGUS II: PLANTAE.
-Book announcement, Table of Contents.
+Table of contents.

 Andrew N Gagg & Roger Whitehead: BABEL.
 A bibliography and source list to works in numerous European languages for the vernacular names of European wild plants.